nikita0527/techfolios.github.io/userguide.md

 ### 9.5 Site doesn't update (tip 5): Check your bio.json

 Your site will not update if you have a syntax error in your bio.json file.
 To debug this, see the instructions in Section 3.3: Debugging bio.json.

+### 9.6 Install Jekyll locally

+If none of these tips help, the final way to determine the error is to run your site locally.
+You can either [install Jekyll](https://jekyllrb.com/) and build your site locally, or else ask someone who has Jekyll running locally to build your site and let you know the error.